bokeh/bokeh/sphinx/source/docs/user_guide/geo.rst

 Notice that passing ``x_axis_type="mercator"`` and ``y_axis_type="mercator"``
 to ``figure`` generates axes with latitude and longitude labels, instead of raw Web Mercator coordinates.

+Alternatively, you can use any :class:`xyzservices.TileProvider`, either pre-defined in ``xyzservices`` or a custom one.

+.. bokeh-plot:: docs/user_guide/examples/geo_xyzservices.py
+    :source-position: below

 .. _userguide_geo_google_maps: